dan2147683/mini-calculator/README.md

-Takes a user-defined number of inputs
+- Takes a user-defined number of inputs
-Supports basic operations (+, -, *, /)
+- Supports basic operations (+, -, *, /)
-Input validation for number of inputs
+- Input validation for number of inputs
-Handles error for division by zero
+- andles error for division by zero
-Uses loop to process multiple numbers
+- Uses loop to process multiple numbers

 written in c++